Event Dates

 Christmas Market on Vorosmarty Square

-- Awaiting dates – The most beautiful, oldest and internationally acclaimed Budapest Christmas fair is the Christmas Market on Vorosmarty Square in the heart of the city (since 1998).
+- Sunday November 17th – Tuesday December 31st 2024 – The most beautiful, oldest and internationally acclaimed Budapest Christmas fair is the Christmas Market on Vorosmarty Square in the heart of the city (since 1998).

 - The market is famous for its authentic craft stalls and food vendors.
 Craft items range from the traditional to the contemporary, great for finding unique gifts for the person who has everything.
 Vorosmarty Square also hosts several free concerts each day with festive tunes by local Hungarian bands.